qiaochen/TextClsApp/README.md

-## Project Components
+# Text Classification for disaster relief matching

-This project is a text classification system.
-For a message involving disaster relief, the system tries to identify the proper types of responses that are required.
+This project is a text classification system for categorizing disaster relief types.
+For a message that mentions disaster relief, the system tries to identify the proper types of responses that are required.

-It consists of three components:

-### 1. ETL Pipeline
-Implemented in `process_data.py`.
-1. Loads the messages and categories datasets
-2. Merges the two datasets for model training and testing
-3. Cleans the data
-4. Stores the cleaned data in a SQLite database

-### 2. NLP and ML Pipeline
-Implemented in `train_classifier.py`.
-1. Loads data from the SQLite database
-2. Splits the dataset into training and test sets
-3. Builds a text processing pipline
-4. Builds a machine learning pipeline incorporates feature extraction and transformation
-5. Trains and tunes a model using GridSearchCV
-6. Outputs results on the test set
-7. Exports the final model as a pickle file

-### 3. Flask Web App
-1. The web app that visualizes the statistics of the dataset
-2. Responds to user input and classify the message
-3. Display the classification result
+The classification model is a GradientBoostingClassifier trained on tfidf and message statistic features.

 ## Usage